TRADE HEROES: Wild Prairie Soap Company

 “We’re really proud to be from Edmonton and be promoting products from our region and to be a part of that entrepreneurial Edmonton spirit,” she said.

-Additionally, if you’d like to suggest a business to be featured in Trade Heros, please use this form
+If you’d like to suggest a business to be featured in Trade Heros, please use this form.

 Christobelle Boily